magnuskahr/swiftui-flow-navigation/README.md

 Each screen **conforms to `FlowScreen`**.

-They have a static screenId, and defines the body and output of the screen.
+Each screen has a static screenId and defines both its body and Output type.
-The body method has the control parameter, that is used to advance the flow to the next screen.
+The body method receives a control parameter, which is used to advance the flow.

 ```swift
 struct IntroductionScreen: FlowScreen {